StatCan/NBL-CNB/docs/source/address_matching/matching.rst

    :maxdepth: 2
    :hidden:

-For reference the descriptions on this page cover the code in **matching_master.py**
+For reference, the descriptions on this page cover the code in **matching_master.py**

 The matching stage of the process is where the matches are made between the address points and the building polygons.
 This process is broken down and organized by its five component steps.
 Three methods are used to match the buildings